 Our top tips for eczema friendly laundry detergents

-- If you live in a hard water area, adding a tablespoon or two of soda crystalsto each wash softens the water enough to reduce the amount of detergent you need.
+- If you live in a hard water area, adding a tablespoon or two of soda crystalsto each wash.
+This will soften the water enough to reduce the amount of detergent you need.

-- Avoid detergents with optical brighteners and fragrances as many of them are known to irritate eczema-prone skin and the residues left in the fabrics can make clothes feel more ‘crispy’.
+- Avoid detergents with optical brighteners and fragrances.
+Many of these are known to irritate eczema-prone skin.
+Also the residues left in the fabrics can make clothes feel more ‘crispy’.

-- Keep whites whiter by always washing light colours separately, adding a dose of laundry bleach to light loads and using colour catcher sheetsin every wash.
+- Keep whites whiter by always washing light colours separately.
+Adding a dose of laundry bleach to light loads and using colour catcher sheets in every wash also helps.

 - Make sure clothes have been rinsed thoroughly by giving each load an extra rinse if necessary.

-- Stubborn grease stains from eczema creams can be shifted most effectively by a biological detergent containing lipase enzymes but as most manufacturers don’t give details of enzymes they use in their formulations you will need to call the customer care line to find out if your preferred detergent contains these enzymes
+- Stubborn grease stains from eczema creams can be shifted most effectively by a biological detergent containing lipase enzymes.
+However, most manufacturers don’t give details of enzymes they use in their formulations.
+This means that you may need to call the customer care line to find out if your detergent contains these enzymes

 - For more top tips read our articles on eczema and your washing machine, eczema friendly stain removers and laundry as trigger for baby eczema.